-The use of bronze spread throughout Europe, and to other parts of the world by 2,000 BC (4,000 years ago).
-Decorative metal objects had previously been made out of copper, but this metal was too soft to make useful tools and weapons, which needed re-sharpening regularly.
-Bronze was a hard metal, made by combining copper and tin, and could be used to make tools, weapons, armour, and beautiful jewellery.
-Soon, bronze was being used throughout the ancient world.
+The Bronze Age began when people in South Eastern Europe discovered how to make bronze.
+The invention of this changed the lifestyles of early man because it was stronger and more reliable for tools and weapons.
+Previously, they would use copper for decorative metal objects but it was too soft and needed sharpening regularly.
+Bronze spread throughout Europe and to other parts of the world by 2,000 BC (4,000 years ago).
+Bronze was hard.
+It was made by combining copper and tin to make tools, weapons and armour, and beautiful jewellery.
+Soon, it was being used throughout the ancient world.